kartonfarkas/api_docs/source/integrations/index.rst

    <h2>Authentication</h2>

-We are using the open source `Escher <http://escherauth.io/>`_ library to sign our requests towards your service, and to validate incoming request from you.
+We use the open source `Escher <http://escherauth.io/>`_ library to sign requests sent to your service, and also to validate your incoming requests.
-It is demanded that the endpoints are implemented through the HTTPS protocol.
+The endpoints **must** be implemented via the HTTPS protocol.

 **Integration Points**: